dssdanial/LaserScanner_robot_ROS/README.md

 ﻿# ROS robot simulation based on a Laser scanner!

 This is a robot simulation in a circular path (like a racing path) that benefits from the Robot Operating System **(ROS)**.
 The robot is equipped with a laser scanner in front of the robot which provides distances from different obstacles.
 <p align="center">
 <img src="https://github.com/dssdanial/LaserScanner_robot_ROS/blob/main/world/tracciato.png" width="200" height="158">

 # Aims of this project!

-In this project, it is supposed to move and control this robot autonomously without any collision with the walls surrounded the whole complex path.
-Meanwhile, it is also essential to have a simple user interface to communicate the robot in the case of increase/decrease the speed, resetting the robot position, etc. In addition, it is worth mentioning that all requirements should not be considered in more that two nodes.
+In this project, it is supposed to move and control this robot autonomously without any collision with the walls surrounding the whole complex path.
+Meanwhile, it is also essential to have a simple user interface to communicate with the robot in the case of increasing/decreasing the speed, resetting the robot position, etc. In addition, it is worth mentioning that all requirements should not be considered in more than two nodes.

 ## How to run and compile...!

 In this project, since multiple terminals and the user interface were needed to be run, a launch file is considered.
 In order to run and compile the project just do as follows:

 __`roslaunch laserscanner_robot_ROS launchfile.launch`__
 ```xml
 <launch>